 Fertilise in spring with a general purpose slow release fertiliser that is low in nitrogen.

 This is a species that does not readily produce offsets, so propagation is usually from seed.
-For good results fresh seed is required.
+You will need to use fresh seed for good germination.

-- The seeds are very small and are often mixed with a little very fine medium before sowing.
+- The seeds are very small so mix them with a little very fine medium before sowing.

 - A temperature a few degrees below 20c (68f) is required for germination.

-- Seeds need to be surface sown usually in a seed tray.
+- When sowing the seed they need to be surface sown in a seed tray.

 - Mist spray lightly.